Recipient - President's Commendation

 May 8, 2008

-Patrolman Gebhart is a two-year veteran of the West Manheim Township Police Department.
-He is currently assigned to Patrol and Criminal Investigation.
-Gebhart is a volunteer firefighter and EMT.
+Patrolman Morris is a 15-year veteran of the West Manheim Township Police Department.
+He is currently assigned to Patrol and Criminal Investigation, and is the JNet and criminal history records coordinator for the department.

-Patrolman Gebhart was born in Hanover, and is a graduate of New Oxford High School and the Indiana University of Pennsylvania Municipal Police Academy.
-Gebhart is single.
+Patrolman Morris was born in York, and is a graduate of the Red Lion Area High School, and the Harrisburg Area Community College Municipal Police Academy.
+Morris is married and has two children.

-Patrolman Gebhart is the recipient of two Chief of Police Commendations.
+Patrolman Morris is the recipient of numerous Chief of Police Commendations and was the 2007 Hanover Elks Officer of the Year.

 Confirming that the subject had purchased a large quantity of heroin a few hours earlier, and discovering that the subject was armed with a large knife, Morris believed the subject would make good on the threat.
 Attempts to call the subject's cell phone went unanswered.